VenturaNotes/Knowledge/- Topics/capacity.md

 - (system capacity) The highest sustainable output from an operating system in units per given time.
 A system's overall capacity is determined by the capacity of its 'narrowest' part, i.e. the bottleneck.
 For example, if a car assembly line can produce 120 cars per hour but the paint shop can only handle 100 cars in an hour, the overall capacity of the plant is 100.
 Identifying capacity in terms of services can be particularly difficult.
 For example, students per year provides an insufficient measure of the capacity of a university, as it fails to take into account the quality or effectiveness of the teaching.
 See also BUDGETED CAPACITY; DESIGNED CAPACITY; EFFECTIVE CAPACITY.
 ## Source[^5]
 - $n$. the state of being able to make decisions about one's medical care, i.e. to consent to or to refuse treatment.
 The law, by virtue of the Mental Capacity Act 2005, requires that to assess capacity doctors should evaluate whether a patient can comprehend, retain, and weigh up information in the balance such as to make a considered decision that can be communicated.
 The patient must understand the nature, purpose, and possible consequences of having and not having investigations or treatments.
 Capacity is often impaired in such conditions as stroke, dementia, learning disability, mental illness, and intoxication with illicit substances.
 The term competence is often used as a synonym, but since the Mental Capacity Act 2005 came into force capacity is the preferred term.
 See also INCOMPETENCE. $\textemdash$capacitous adj.
+## Source[^6]
+- $n$.
+The ability to contain or the amount that can be contained or absorbed.
+In psychology, it usually refers to latent ability or the capability to learn. \[From Latin capacitas capacity, from capax spacious, from capere to take]
 ## References

 [^1]: [[(Home Page) A Dictionary of Economics 5th Edition by Oxford Reference]]